sarnold/ztcli-async/README.rst

   $ sudo add-apt-repository -y -s ppa:nerdboy/embedded

-.. note:: Since the package series currently published are for xenial/bionic
+.. note:: Since the package series currently published are for xenial,
-          the second command above will need to be manually corrected afterwards if installing on Debian.
+          bionic, and focal, the second command above will need to be manually corrected afterwards if installing on Debian.

-To install on Debian you *can* use the above method, but you will need to edit the file under ``sources.d`` and set the distro to ``xenial`` and then run the update command:
+To install on Debian you *can* use the above method, but you will need to edit the file under ``sources.d`` and set the distro to the "closest", then run the update command:

 ::